-In order to assist State and local governments in mitigating the adverse effects created by the presence of rail infrastructure, Congress authorized the Rail Line Relocation and Improvement Capital Grant Program in 2005 through the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU).
+In order to assist state and local governments in mitigating the adverse effects created by the presence of rail infrastructure, Congress authorized the Rail Line Relocation and Improvement Capital Grant Program (RLR) in 2005 through the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU).
 However, Congress first appropriated funding for the program FY 2008.
-SAFETEA-LU also directed the FRA to issue regulations to establish and implement the program.
+SAFETEA-LU also directed FRA to issue regulations to establish and implement the program.
 That final rule was published in the Federal Register on July 11, 2008.

-Only States, political subdivisions of States (such as a city or county), and the District of Columbia are eligible for grants under the program.
+Only states, political subdivisions of states (such as a city or county), and the District of Columbia are eligible for grants under the program.
 Grants may only be awarded for construction projects that improve the route or structure of a rail line and:

 Pre-construction activities, such as preliminary engineering, design, and costs associated with project-level compliance with the National Environmental Policy Act (NEPA), are considered part of the overall construction project and are also eligible for funding.
 However, activities such as planning studies and feasibility analyses are not eligible for funding.